 quality products.
 Australian products do not compete with lower–priced,

-competing with the US, New Zealand and Japan.
-Dairy imports are
+lamb, competing with with the US, New Zealand and Japan.
+Dairy imports

-dominated by New Zealand, but there is now a wide variety of Australian
+are dominated by New Zealand, but there is now a wide variety of

-dairy produce currently being imported, presenting a significant
+Australian dairy produce currently being imported, presenting a

 Although the majority of consumers still prefer traditional fresh food

 markets, they are increasingly turning to modern supermarkets and

 ready-to-eat food items are emerging as popular alternatives to home